 The first way to narrow down your subject choices is to look at the subjects your school offers.
 For example, the International School of Geneva, La Châtaigneraie, publishes a report on all of the IB subjects they offer –and it is noticeable that they do not offer Psychology or Global Politics.
 It is possible to study subjects that your school does not offer by using online learning tools, such as Pamoja, that work in partnership with schools; however, we would recommend speaking to your school’s IB co-coordinator about this and contacting our tuition team for support in these subjects.

 A second way to choose subjects you want to study is by university course requirements.
 A lot of university courses will have subject or grade requirements, so doing your research on these is key when choosing your subjects.
 If you know which course you want to study, you can use our entry requirements matrix to find the grades and subjects you need.
+If you’re unsure how to align your IB subject choices with your academic goals, check out our IB Tutoring services to get expert guidance and support tailored to your needs.

 A few examples of university courses and their typical subject requirements can be seen below: